After Home Closing, Which Documents Should Be Kept?

 - Requests for Repair

 Any monetary agreements or contracts to repair items.
+These may be considered addendums to the purchase agreement.
 A repair addendum specifies the particular type of work to be completed and could spell out whether the work may require a permit or to be performed by a licensed contractor.

 - Seller Disclosures